Trivulzianus/log4view/README.md

 ## Modules

-Our project is modular to help you extend and modify it easily.
+My project is modular to help you extend and modify it easily.
 Here's a brief overview of what each module does:

 ### 1. App Layout